 athletic training education programs.

-Required by nearly 70% of programs.
+Required by more than 75% of programs.

 With easy-to-absorb, widely vetted, and engaging content, Trail Guide to the Body has become one of the most respected resources for programs educating future athletic trainers.
 This popular textbook makes it easier than ever for students to acquire the essential fundamentals — that is, a strong, foundational understanding of anatomical structures and skill in palpation — needed for the competent clinical assessment of musculoskeletal injuries or conditions.
-Why teach with Trail Guide to the Body?

 A respected NATA reference for the BOC exam.

 Used by the NATA Board of Certification (BOC) throughout the BOC Certification development process, Trail Guide to the Body is a highly trusted reference.
 Your students will notice its familiar illustrations when taking the BOC exam.
 The text’s practice-focused learning approach, along with unique, comprehensive classroom and out-of-class learning experiences, helps students master the competencies and clinical proficiencies needed for becoming a certified athletic trainer.
-See product details.

 Helping your program meet the CAATE requirements.